 The stipend is not intended to cover costs for purchase of equipment, and costs for material and animals may only compose one third of the applied amount.
 The call and the evaluation of applications are handled by the faculty's Council for Core Facilities.
 A total sum of 250,000 SEK per year will be distributed to a maximum of 5 scholars.
 A researcher can be granted the stipend maximum two times.

 We welcome you to contact each facility manager to discuss the study's design and costs (you can find contact information in the contact box).

 Young researchers active in medical research at the Sahlgrenska Academy.
 This means that doctoral (PhD) students or researchers who have obtained their PhD degree no more than 5 years ago (parental leave excluded) is the target group.

 The application is to be written in English and sent in through the online application form.

-The web-based application form is divided into 4 steps, each of which must be complete before proceeding to the next step.
+The web-based application form is divided into four steps, each of which must be complete before proceeding to the next step.
+The four steps are:

 After submitting the form, a copy of the application is automatically sent to the group leader/supervisor for approval.
 Once the approval has been received, the examination of the application can begin.

-The application period opens on the 5th of May and closes on the 30th of June.
-The stipends will be awarded on the 15th of October, and the money are disposable until December following year.
+The application period opens on the 15th of March and closes on the 30th of April.
+The stipends will be awarded mid-October, and the money are disposable until December following year.